Welcome to Biology at Penn State

 Undergraduate research involvement is another way Penn State Biology majors can find a smaller community within the department.
 The diverse research interests of the Biology faculty provide you with excellent opportunities to become involved with research related to your field of interest.
 Approximately 75% percent of our undergraduates do research at some time during their four years at Penn State.
 In fact, many students graduate with one or more publications and/or having displayed their work during a poster exhibition either locally or at national meetings.
-As a new student, we encourage you to meet faculty and visit their laboratories.
-Many of our students do so already during their freshmen year.
+As a new student, we encourage you to meet faculty and visit their laboratories, and think about becoming involved.

 Other opportunities to get involved include internships, externships, study abroad, and the University's Cooperative Education Program, which allows you to spend two semesters working in a company during your undergraduate years.
 This is a great opportunity to get a glimpse of the real world while simultaneously allowing you to defray educational costs.